OrifInformatique/spring-auth/README.md

 enter it using the command `docker exec -it <container name> sh`.

 You're now using the container's terminal.

-## What's next ?

-Feel free to explore the code and create your own experiment branch to learn about Spring Boot !

-The item module is here as an example of how to create your own modules.

 ## Commands cheat-sheet